 For many years the Netherlands was a renowned hotbed of copyright piracy, thanks to the fact that downloading copyrighted material was legal in the country.

-In theory, there were strict limits to this freedom only movies and music could be downloaded (not computer software), and only if you already owned it.
-In practice copyright laws were not enforced, resulting in something of a pirate free-for-all.
+In theory, there were strict limits to this freedom – only movies and music could be downloaded (not computer software), and only if you already owned it.

 In order to compensate copyright holders for their loss, since 2003 the Dutch government levied a personal copy feed tax on all blank storage media such as CD-Rs, DVD-Rs, and USB thumb drives.